 Need to Know for North Carolina

-North Carolina is a well-known tourist destination for a variety of reasons.
-Some people are drawn to the state’s natural beauty, which includes the Appalachian Mountains and the Outer Banks.
+North Carolina is a well-known tourist destination for those of us that live in the Southeast for a variety of reasons.
+Some people are drawn to the state’s natural beauty, which includes the Appalachian Mountains (we don’t have mountains in Florida, so these are our closest) and the Outer Banks.
 Others come for the culture, including the many historic sites and museums.
 And of course, there’s also the food, which ranges from traditional Southern dishes to more contemporary offerings.
 No matter what brings you to North Carolina, you’re sure to find something to enjoy!

 Famous food in North Carolina include barbecue, which is a style of cooking that originated in the state.
 North Carolina is also known for its seafood, especially its shrimp and crab.
 And don’t forget about the state’s famous sweet tea!